JonDoe-297/cross-view/README.md

 ```
 ## Datasets

-In the paper, we've presented results for KITTI 3Dobject, KITTI Odometry, KITTI RAW, and Argoverse 3D Tracking v1.0 datasets.
+In the paper, we've presented results for KITTI 3D Object, KITTI Odometry, KITTI RAW, and Argoverse 3D Tracking v1.0 datasets.
 For comparison with [Schulter et. al.](https://cseweb.ucsd.edu/~mkchandraker/pdf/eccv18_occlusionreasoning.pdf?fileGuid=3X8QJDGGJPXyQgW9), We've used the same training and test splits sequences from the KITTI RAW dataset.
 For more details about the training/testing splits one can look at the `splits` directory.
-And you can download Ground-true from [Monolayout](https://github.com/hbutsuak95/monolayout?fileGuid=3X8QJDGGJPXyQgW9).
+And you can download Ground-truth from [Monolayout](https://github.com/hbutsuak95/monolayout?fileGuid=3X8QJDGGJPXyQgW9).

 ```plain
 # Download KITTI RAW